torchbox/wagtail-grapple/docs/general-usage/model-types.rst

     .. attribute:: **kwargs

-        Any keyword args that you want to pass on to the nested type.
+        Any keyword arguments that you want to pass on to the nested type.

         One keyword argument that is more powerful with Collections is the ``source`` argument.
 With ``GraphQLCollection``, You can pass a source string that is multiple layers deep and Grapple will handle the querying for you through